extratone/bilge/drafts/The State of Mastodon Clients on iOS.md

 ### [DUDU (嘟嘟)](https://bit.ly/duduios)

 DUDU (or "嘟嘟," which translates to "Toot," appropriately,) definitely wins for *Cutest Iconography*.
 It's a non-English-native application with exceptional English support, which I personally appreciate very much.
 Compared the entries immediately above, DUDU represents a much more modest interpretation of what a Mastodon client can offer.
-Its robust, free of over-animation, and - most distinctly - very *wide*, which might have something to do with the "designed for iPad" subtitle on its App Store Page.
+It’s robust, free of over-animation, and - most distinctly - very *wide*, which might have something to do with the "designed for iPad" subtitle on its App Store Page.

 ![Tootoise for iOS](https://i.snap.as/AZ7fRWc7.png)